affinir/affinirum/README.md

 * Parse once, execute multiple times
 * Efficient expression evaluation
-* Function argument type checking
+* Type checking
-* Boolean, arithmetic, string and access operators supported
+* Boolean, arithmetic, string and index operators supported
 * Numeric and string comparision operators supported
-* Variadic functions supported
+* Variadic and iterator functions supported
 * Standard math functions included
 * Easy to add custom functions or constants
 * All operators support literal equivalent
+* Method-style invocation is supported for all functions, i.e. pow(a,2) is the same as a.pow(2)

 ## What